Integrations

 Tracking Categories

-The Tracking Categories page (navigate to Accounting → Tracking Categories) shows the list of categorization options pulled from your connected accounting system.
-Each category has a Name and an Active toggle.
+The Tracking Categories page (found under Accounting → Tracking Categories) lists every tracking category pulled from your connected accounting system.
+Each category has an Active toggle.
+Only active categories appear as options when your team codes transactions or assigns properties.

 |---|---|